Robiv8/TurnSignal-WS2812B/README.md

 Pin 2 -> one side of the switch.
 +5V (Arduino) -> other side of the switch.

+This is just the test or the test setup.
+For real use, the LEDs should be powered by an external 5V power supply.
+The Arduino does not have enough power to supply the LEDs permanently.

 For the color code of resistors see this great page: https://www.tweaking4all.com/hardware/resistor-color-calculator/

 ![Wire](https://github.com/Robiv8/TurnSignal-WS2812B/blob/master/TurnLight.png "Wire")